 Q: Hmm, seems dubious….how does it work?

 A: There are several mechanisms by which acupuncture exerts its effects; I could write a book on this topic alone but aside from being an antidote to insomnia, it wouldn’t do much good here.
-To summarize, the insertion of an acupuncture needle into the skin is perceived by the body as a microinjury, and the body responds by mounting an immune response, essentially inviting all sorts of immune mediators to come party at the needle site, encouraging blood circulation and the accumulation of encephalin and endorphin, two pain-relieving party animals that make us feel all warm and fuzzy.
+To summarize, the insertion of an acupuncture needle into the skin is perceived by the body as a microinjury, and the body responds by mounting an immune response, essentially inviting all sorts of immune mediators to come party at the needle site, encouraging blood circulation and the accumulation of encephalin and endorphin, two pain-relieving substances that make us feel all warm and fuzzy.
 Acupuncture also modulates the hypothalamic-pituitary-adrenal axis (HPA axis) to affect the stress response, and regulates the sympathetic and parasympathetic branches of the autonomic nervous system to influence the production of hormones, neurotransmitters, and the organ functions they target.

 Q: Ok cool but….does it hurt?